anantshri/script-collection/README.md

 dvcsfinder -> looks for signs of various dvcs files.

-genymotion.sh -> start stop genmotion VM's via commandline
+genymotion.sh -> start stop genymotion VM's via commandline

 gitrebase -> when you have to update your fork with the upstream changes and not add an extra commit in your repo.

 hex2dec -> converts Hexadecimal to Decimal value

-ip -> extracts interface name and ip address from Mac OS and Linux plateform
+ip -> extracts interface name and ip address from Mac OS and Linux platform

 http -> attempts to start a webserver at this location using multiple languages as fall back

-loop.sh -> loops over content of file and runs second and third option specifed in the command on each line
+loop.sh -> loops over content of file and runs second and third option specified in the command on each line

 publicip.sh -> shows public ip of the computer